Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 the image-- “What Is Precision Medicine and How Can It Help Fix Healthcare.”
 ReferralMD, ReferralMD, 11 Dec.
 2018, getreferralmd.com/2018/02/precision-medicine-can-help-fix-healthcare/. https://getreferralmd.com/2018/02/precision-medicine-can-help-fix-healthcare/

+National Research Council, Committee on A Framework for Developing a New Taxonomy of Disease.
+Toward Precision Medicine: Building a Knowledge Network for Biomedical Research and a New Taxonomy of Disease.
+National Academies Press; Washington DC: 2011.